Frequently Asked Questions About Nonprofits And Charitable Organizations

 A: Yes, it can.
-Yet, while your application is processing you must inform donors that your applications is processing and if rejected, their item will not be tax deductible.
+Yet, while your application is processing you must inform donors that your application is processing and if rejected, their item will not be tax-deductible.
 Additionally, during the application process and wait time, businesses should carry out their record-keeping just like any recognized tax-exempt charity would.
 In addition, once the IRS approves your exemption application, exempt status is recognized back to the date the organization was created.
 Nonprofits must apply for 501(c)(3) status within three months of their second anniversary of incorporation in the state in order to receive these benefits.

 Q: Can I be the executive director and on the board of directors?